endurantgames/cosmiclegends/src/classes/expert.md

 ## Questions

-As you create your Inventor hero, answer any or all of these questions.
+As you create your Expert hero, answer any or all of these questions.

 :::::::::: questions ::::::::::::::::::::::::
-- What kind of gear do you use?
-  - How do you carry that equipment around with you?
-  - What do your inventions look like?
-  - Do you have a specialty or common themes that you tend to invent?
-- What potential applications for your tech could improve the world if everyone had access to it?
-  - How could your inventions be used to make the world a worse place?
-  - What steps do you take to prevent that from happening?
-  - Why don't the authorities fully trust those steps?
-  - In what way could your inventions be turned against you?
-  - What's your blind spot when it comes to the implications of your own creations?
-- How did you come by your technical talents?
-- What inspired you to create these inventions?
-  - Why are you the only person who can use your inventions to their full potential?
-  - Who helped you create these inventions, and how do they feel about you using them?
-- How do you pay for your inventions?
-  - Are you publicly linked with your source of funding?
-  - Do you hold patents on any of your inventions?
-  - Does anyone *else* hold patents on your inventions?
 :::::::::::::::::::::::::::::::::::::::::::::

 ## Skills

+Choose any one skill as your **Prime Skill**.
+Whenever you use that skill in a roll, double the number of dice you get from being skilled;
+i.e., from 1 to 2.

+Alternately, you can choose a **Prime Fighting Style** instead of a **Prime Skill**.
+Whenever you use that Fighting Style, double the number of dice granted by it; for example, if you chose Brawler, which says *Add 2 dice when you use an unarmed attack to advance the Smash goal*, you would instead add 4 dice when you use an unarmed attack to advance the Smash goal.

-You have the **Engineer**, **Hacker**, and **Scientist** skills, plus two additional skills of your choice.
+In addition, choose any two additional skills of your choice.

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.